top of page

 St Mary’s Lodge have been awarded the Gold Award for all their efforts and Festival contributions.
 This equates to 100% of our target of £16,000+ raised, a great achievement.
 Thanks go to Paul Sutton our RMBI Festival Steward for all his efforts and our Members

-One of the three fundamental principles of Freemasonry is administered in locally in our Province by Durham Benevolence in their Durham Masonic Benevolent Fund, a registered charity number 279313
+One of the three fundamental principles of Freemasonry is administered in locally in our Province by the Durham Freemasons Charity, a registered charity number 279313, previously Durham Benevolence

-The Provincial Benevolent Committee consists of an elected member from every Lodge in the Province who meet regularly
+The Charity's Committee consists of an elected member from every Lodge in the Province, and they meet regularly

 As a Charity with assets over £8m, they are very proud of their low administrative costs mainly due to the time and experience freely given by so many dedicated and enthusiastic Freemasons and by the staff in Provincial Office in Sunderland